 Check if the file is available at https://yourdomain.com/robots.txt

 The llms.txt file is a simple text file placed in the root directory of the domain that helps AI systems understand what the site does and which resources are the most important.
-It can contain a short brand description, links to key sections, sitemaps, knowledge bases, and other materials that are worth sharing with AI models.
+It can include a short brand description, links to key sections, sitemaps, knowledge bases, and other materials that are worth sharing with AI models.

 In such a recommendation you might see: